 Once I got into my 40’s, things began to change.
 My social self took the lead.

 Over the course of the next decade, I found myself saying “yes” to what was expected of me (my social self) without even considering what I really wanted (my essential self).
-I was so busy living up to everyone’s expectations (social self) that over time, I completely lost the connection to who I was and what I wanted (essential self).
+I was so busy living up to everyone else’s expectations (social self) that over time, I completely lost the connection to who I was and what I wanted (essential self).

 My Social Self Gains Strength